Gender equality

 We’re doing the right things to achieve this:

-We have set ourselves a target of half of our Board of Directors being women by the end of 2024.
-We currently have 30% of these positions held by women.
+We have set ourselves a target of half of our Board of Directors being women by the end of 2025.
+As of December 2024, 22% of these positions are held by women.

-In 2021 we set an additional target to have 40% of our senior management roles held by women by 2025.
-We have now increased representation of senior women to 38%, putting us firmly on track to achieve our target.
+In 2021 we set an additional target to have 40% of our senior management and above roles held by women by 2025.
+As of December 2024, we have now increased representation of senior women to 37.7%, putting us within reach of ambition.

 We still have room for improvement.
 We know there is an uneven balance between men and women at the senior levels of the Society and we’ll continue to work to address this.